 - e.
-Printer Class Select the printer class from the drop-down list as PS. - f.
+Printer Class-Select the printer class from the drop-down list as PS. - f.
 Enable the printer device-Must be selected to enable the printer.
-It enables the device to be displayed on the remote host. - 3.
-Click OK to save your settings.
+It enables the device to be displayed on the remote host. - g.
+Enable LPD service for the printer-Select this option to make the thin client an LPD (Line Printer Daemon) network print server for LPR printing requests from the network.
+If you want to use thin client as an LPD printer server, DHCP must not be used and a static IP address must be assigned to the client.
+See Configuring the network settings for more information.